sigsep/open-unmix-pytorch/README.md

 This repository contains the PyTorch implementation of __open-unmix__, a simple reference implementation for research and applications on music source separation.

-* _open unmix_ is __not__ a state-of-the-art model but instead serves as baseline.
-The results of are comparable to the results of `UHL1`, as evaluated in the [SiSEC 2018 Evaluation campaign](https://sisec18.unmix.app)
+* Design choices for _open unmix_ favored simplicity over performance, to promote clearness of the code.
+The rationale is to have the model serve as a __baseline__ with performance still meeting current standards.
+The results are comparable to those of `UHL1`, which obtained the best performance over all systems trained on MUSDB18 in the [SiSEC 2018 Evaluation campaign](https://sisec18.unmix.app)
-* _open unmix_ uses only few external code as possible to allow researchers to reproduce existing results, quickly develop new architectures and add own user data for training and testing.
+* _open unmix_ uses as few external code as possible to allow researchers to reproduce existing results, quickly develop new architectures and add own user data for training and testing.
 As a result, we used framework specific implementations.
-We provide a model for [pytorch], [tensorflow] and [nnabla], however the performance is not identical due to the differences between frameworks.
+We provide a fully working implementation for [pytorch], as well as guidelines for designing models in [tensorflow] and [nnabla].
-* _open unmix_ provides a ready-to-use pre trained model that allows users to separate pop music into individual stems.
+* _open unmix_ provides a ready-to-use pre-trained model that allows users to separate pop music into individual stems.
-* _open unmix_ is community focused project, we therefore encourage the community to submit bug-fixes and comments.
+* _open unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and comments.
 However, we are not looking for changes that only focused on improving the performance.

 ## Model Design